Use SDK plugins to track open spans and access them by name from different parts of your codebase.

 class allows you to specify the name of the span you want to retrieve and, if found, returns a NativeSpanControl

-object: allowing the span to be used in parent hierarchies and for supported operations to be executed on the native span from JavaScript code:
+object.
+This allows the span to be used in parent hierarchies and for supported operations to be executed on the native span from JavaScript code.

 import BugsnagPerformance from '@bugsnag/react-native-performance'